vaishnavivisweswaraiah/agent-driven-provider-information-extractor/README.md

 ### Why local JSON cache?
 For a 2-3 provider scope, a database adds unnecessary complexity.
 The JSON file is human-readable and portable.
-The storage interface is designed to be swappable without touching any other file.
+The storage interface is designed to be swappable without touching any other files.

 ---